asyncwebio/bigbluebutton-mp4-transcription/README.md

-# BigBlueButton Transcription Plugin
+# BigBlueButton-MP4-Transcription Plugin

-The BigBlueButton Transcription Plugin is a powerful tool that enables automatic transcription of recorded sessions in BigBlueButton using Google Speech-to-Text.
-With this plugin, you can easily convert your recorded sessions into text, making it more accessible and searchable.
+The BigBlueButton-MP4-Transcription Plugin is a powerful tool that enables automatic transcription and mp4 converstion of recorded sessions in BigBlueButton.
+With this plugin, you can easily convert your recorded sessions into text and mp4 formate, making it more accessible.

 ## Table of Contents